top of page

 Grade

-Half of the grade will be based on about 6 homework assignments.
-Homework submission will be in pairs if the the number of participants will be high enough.
-The other half of the grade will be derived from a take home exam.
+Half of the grade will be based on approximately 6 homework assignments.
+Homework will be submitted in pairs if the number of participants is high enough.
+The other half of the grade will be based on a ~50-minute presentation to be given by each student at the end of the semester, covering a chapter from the Nica-Speicher book or a relevant paper.

 Literature